Message brokers#

 • VPC where the service will be deployed.

-• Security groups to control traffic through interfaces of the instances on which RabbitMQ service will run.
+• Security groups to control traffic through interfaces of the instances on which the service will run.

 • Subnets where the message broker service will be deployed, or network interfaces through which cluster nodes will connect to subnets.